anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 *   sync encrypted 'Account Viewing Key' to the new device and then decrypt it by inputing password
 *   sync the new encrypted 'Spending Key' to original device and authorize through L2Tx the new 'Spending Key' by 'Manger Key'.

-In additions, if you suspect specified 'Spending key' is exposed, we provide approaches to invalidate it to avoid asset loss.
+In additions, if you suspect specified 'Spending key' is exposed, we provide approaches to invalidate it to avoid asset loss. <br>

 **3) how to implement Account Recovery**

-We provide a series of mechinsm for Account Recovery, such as social recovery(based on Emergency contact mechanism), passkeys, and multiple devices, eliminating tedious mnemonic phrases.
+We provide a series of mechinsm for Account Recovery, such as social recovery(based on Emergency contact mechanism), passkeys, and multiple devices, eliminating tedious mnemonic phrases.<br>

 # Go-to-market strategy